 For 2018 - 2019 CCSC received a premium of £11, 306.

-Full details of how this pupil premium was spent and its impact are available by clicking the 2018 - 2019 Year 7 Literacy & Numeracy Catch-Up pupil premium document.
+Full details of how we plan to spend this money and its impact last year can be found by clicking the 2018 - 2019 Year 7 Literacy & Numeracy Catch-Up Pupil Premium Document.